mattriley/agile-avatars/README.md

 ### blueimp-md5
 A JavaScript implementation of the md5 hashing algorithm.

-Notes:
-- Used to hash email addresses sent to Gravatar.

-__Why not use crypto from Node.js and avoid the extra dependency?__
+#### Used for

+Fetching profiled and images from Gravatar requires the md5 hash of an email address.

+#### Alternatives considered

+- __Node's built in crypto module__\
-As far as I can tell, it's not possible to extract individual algorithms from crypto.
+  It doesn't seem possible to extract individual algorithms from crypto.
 The consequence is a minified bundle size of 431.78 KB compared with blueimp's 4.86 KB.
 The difference is significant and justifies the extra dependency.

+#### Contingency plan

+Change to one of the many other md5 implementations available in JavaScript, or Node's built in crypto module as a last resort.

 ### lodash
 A JavaScript utility library.